-Theft is a common occurrence on college campuses.
-Often, this is due to the fact that theft is often seen as a crime of opportunity.
-Confined living arrangements, recreation facilities, and many open classrooms and laboratories provide thieves with effortless opportunities. occupants of the residence halls often feel a sense of security and home atmosphere and become too trusting of their peers, while others leave classrooms and laboratories unlocked when not occupied for short periods of time.
+Theft is a common occurrence on college campuses as it is often seen as a crime of opportunity.
+Confined living arrangements, recreation facilities, and many open classrooms and laboratories provide thieves with effortless and ample opportunities.
+Occupants of residence halls often feel a sense of security and an "at-home" atmosphere and become too trusting of their peers, while others leave classrooms and laboratories unlocked when not occupied for short periods of time.
 It is important to be very vigilant when it comes to suspicious persons.
-Never leave items and valuables lying around unsecured.
-Doors should be locked at all times.
-The following is a list of suggestions to help you not fall victim to theft.
+Below are some suggestions to help you not fall victim to theft.

-- Keep doors to residence halls, labs, classrooms locked when not occupied. - Do not provide unauthorized access to persons in the buildings or classrooms. - Do not keep large amounts of money with you. - Lock all valuables, money, jewelry, and checkbooks in a lock box or locked drawer. - Keep a list of all valuable possessions including the make, models, and serial numbers. - Take advantage of the Engraving Programs to have all valuables engraved with specific identifying marks. - Do not leave laptop computers or textbooks unattended in labs or libraries, even if it is for a

-- short period of time. - Do not lend credit cards or identification cards to anyone. - Report loitering persons or suspicious persons to police immediately; don't take any chances.
+- Keep doors to residence halls, labs, classrooms locked when not occupied. - Do not provide unauthorized access to persons in the buildings or classrooms. - Do not keep large amounts of money with you. - Lock all valuables, money, jewelry, and checkbooks in a lock box or locked drawer. - Keep a list of all valuable possessions including the make, models, and serial numbers. - Take advantage of the Engraving Programs to have all valuables engraved with specific identifying marks. - Do not leave laptop computers or textbooks unattended in labs or libraries, even if it is for a short period of time. - Do not lend credit cards or identification cards to anyone. - Report loitering persons or suspicious persons to police immediately; don't take any chances.